-The first and advice is always: Hire a lawyer!
+The first and best advice is always: Hire a lawyer!
 When you go into court to fight a possession charge, you’ll want a knowledgeable attorney by your side.
 They can advise you of the charges you’re facing, how you’re going to defend them, and what your options are for a plea bargain (if any).
 A lawyer will always work tirelessly on your behalf, and if they aren’t, then you need a new lawyer.
 If you need a lawyer to defend yourself against a possession charge, or if you’re unhappy with your current representation, it’s time to call on someone who will tirelessly defend you.

 The Opium Poppy, classified techinically as the flowering plant “Papaver somniferum,” is the source of many of today’s modern narcotic pain killers.
 The plant has been used for medicinal purposes throughout most of human history.
 Today, chemical engineers work toward perfecting the practice of medicine by inventing new and improved drugs.
 One drug, Hydrocodone, was invented by one such chemist in the year 1920.
 It was eventually given the thumbs up by the United States FDA in 1943.
 Hydrocodone is a semi-synthetic opioid made from a naturally occurring alkaloid in the Opium Poppy – Codeine.
 Ever since its inception, it’s been used to treat a multitude of painful conditions.
 It is known as one of the most versatile narcotic pain killers, as it is potent enough to manage pain while minimizing adverse side effects that come with high doses of less potent opiates.